 This manual refers to the basic edition of the Crypto&Stocks Investment Tracker v1.0.
-If you are interested in one of the different guides for the premium trackers, please visit this page (or chose from the menu).
+If you are interested in one of the different guides for the premium trackers, please choose another guide from the menu.

 Welcome to your newly found unique investment tracker.
-The tracker which works for cryptocurrencies and stocks alike!
-Not only will it track your investments portfolio for you, it will also provide you with quality tools such as relevant newsfeed and the financial summary tool.
+The tracker works for cryptocurrencies and stocks alike!
+Not only will it track your investments portfolio for you, but it will also provide you with quality tools such as relevant newsfeed and the financial summary tool.
 You can have this version for absolutely free.
-For most investors, this version provides them with all the tools they need!
-However, if you are searching for more features such as networth tracking and having an overview of your realized gains (FIFO/LIFO), then check out the premium trackers.
+This version offers most investors all the tools they need!
+However, if you are searching for more features such as net worth tracking and an overview of your realized gains (FIFO/LIFO), check out the premium trackers.

 This page consists of two parts.
-The first part provides a description of how to set up the tracker and the second part describes the essential sheets.
+The first part describes how to set up the tracker and the second part describes the essential sheets.

 Setting up the tracker

 In the setup sheet, perform the following actions, in these order:

 - Step 1: Fill in your data in the account box (maximum up to thirty).
 For example, enter different brokers and/or exchanges.
 It is possible to increase this limit.
 Contact me for more information.

 - Step 2: Go to the History sheet.
 Take a look at how the data has been entered.
 Make sure to enter the slang of the currency instead of the symbol.
 For example do not use “BTC” but use “bitcoin”.
 Then delete column A up and till E. Leave column “F”.
 This column automatically calculates the average price based on your total purchase costs and the amount of shares.
 Then delete column “G” and “H”.
 Now fill in the history sheet with your transaction history.
 Your broker and/or exchange often provides this data.
 Add any fee’s to the total purchase cost.
 Do not change any data here.